Rich Dad Poor Dad – Timeless Financial Lessons by Robert Kiyosaki

 Call to Action

-We, at Authority on Demand, believe that the principles of learning, taking bold decisions and thinking creativity are transcendent to all areas of business.
+We, at The Books Factory, believe that the principles of learning, taking bold decisions and thinking creativity are transcendent to all areas of business.
 In alignment with that, our publishing package aims to support our authors in the best possible ways to build a brand with long-term returns and earning opportunities by applying those principles.

 To know more about our services and how writing a book can help you revolutionize your brand, schedule a free 30-minute strategy call – Click Here.